I do leetcoding every once a while, but keep forgetting some tree basics. This post here it to help with that.

 Summary

 • There are different kinds of trees that shouldn’t be confused with one another.
 When it comes to binary trees, you may question why the in-order of different trees ends up the same.
-The answer is:, Even though insertion order the insertion order of elements was different, the logic of in-order will always lead to an in-order output.
+The answer is:, Even though insertion order of elements was different, the logic of in-order will always lead to an in-order output.

 • A balanced binary search tree is best for searching because you can cut in half.